fineanmol/plant-tree/README.md

-🌴 Updated on Wed, 02 Apr 2025 10:30:40 GMT
+🎍 Updated on Thu, 03 Apr 2025 10:57:37 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Code is like humor.
+When you have to explain it, it's bad."